Published:

 a.
 Size advantage of using a micro-2-way system

 The main problem in miniaturizing the audio components is the size of the loudspeaker.
 To achieve acceptable sound quality, a single loudspeaker must have a relatively large size, which will be a dominating factor in the device’s industrial design.
 Splitting up the loudspeaker component into two separate devices – a woofer for low frequencies and a tweeter for high frequencies – allows for the design to be much more flexible.
+Contact us via e-mail for design guidelines.

-As seen in Figure 4, the micro-2-way system allows for much more flexibility and hence a sleeker temple design.
-The diameter of the speaker no longer dominates the ID.
-And since the acoustic performance is now spread across two individual components, sound quality is at least equal thanks to using miniaturized USound MEMS speakers as a tweeter.
+As seen in Figure 4, the micro-2-way system allows for much more flexibility and hence a sleeker design of the temple.
+The ID is no longer dominated by the diameter of the speaker.
+And since the acoustic performance is now spread across two individual components, sound quality is at least equal thanks to the use of miniaturized USound MEMS speakers as a tweeter.

 b.
 Acoustic performance

 The above benefits are achieved by trading the large loudspeaker for a smaller one.
-While this will affect the performance especially at high frequencies – where smaller electrodynamic speakers often exhibit several resonance modes – this is easily fixed by using a dedicated MEMS tweeter.
-Due to their small size, they can be used in a front-firing orientation, which significantly improves behavior at high frequencies.
+While this will affect the performance, especially at high frequencies – where smaller electrodynamic speakers often exhibit several resonance modes – this is easily fixed by using a dedicated MEMS tweeter.
+Due to their small size they can be used in a front-firing orientation, which significantly improves behavior at high frequencies.
 As shown in Figure 6, adding one USound MEMS loudspeaker helps extend the range of useable frequencies.
 This greatly improves the perceived clarity of the signal and helps with the intelligibility of speech signals.

 c.
 Power consumption advantages